deroshkin/7-point/README.md

 In this tab you also have access to a "Reset Outline" button which will clear all choice you made in the outline, but it will _NOT_ do anything to the plot lines you've entered.

+### Editing your outline

+Once an outline is generated, or [loaded](#savingloading-your-data), you can reorder the items by simply dragging the rows of the table.
+These changes are immediately applied, and the rows are renumbered appropriately.

+**CAUTION:** You can get the 7 points of a plot line out of order this way.

 ### Downloading your outline

 In both the "Table of Plot Lines" and "Outline" tabs, beneath the auto-generated table you will see a "Download" button.